©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 1. "The Art of Forecasting, Ancient to Modern Times," Cato Journal 12 (1, Spring/Summer 1992): 23-43.

-3. [Co-authored with Stephen Ziliak] "Size Matters: The Standard Error of Regressions in the American Economic Review during the 1990s," Journal of Socio-Economics 33: 527-546.
+3. [co-authored with Stephen T. Ziliak] "Size Matters: The Standard Error of Regressions in the American Economic Review," Journal of Socio-Economics 33: 527-546.
 It was the subject of a symposium, pp. 547-664, with comments by Arnold Zellner, Clive Granger, Edward Leamer, Joel Horowitz, Erik Thorbecke, Gerd Gigerenzer, Bruce Thompson, Morris Altman, and others (from a presentation at the American Economic Association annual convention, January 2004, Kenneth Arrow presiding).

-• [Co-authored with Stephen Ziliak], "A Final Word," in the symposium issue.
+• [co-authored with Stephen T. Ziliak], "A Final Word," in the symposium issue.

-5. [PDF] [Co-authored with Stephen Ziliak] "The Unreasonable Ineffectiveness of Fisherian 'Tests' in Biology, and Especially in Medicine."
+5. [co-authored with Stephen T. Ziliak] "The Unreasonable Ineffectiveness of Fisherian 'Tests' in Biology, and Especially in Medicine."
 Biological Theory 4(1) 2009: 1-10.
 From Chps.
 14-16 in The Cult of Statistical Significance.

 1. "The Rhetoric of Law and Economics," Michigan Law Review 86 (4, Feb 1988): 752-767.